This is a mobile version, full one is here.

 Puzzle-driven development (PDD) is a methodology we've been practicing on our teams for more than seven years.
 Using PDD, we delegate the responsibility of task decomposition to its performers, eliminating the role of a project manager.
 We've been using our proprietary software for that.
 A month ago, we made it public, open source, and free.
 It is available as 0pdd—a GitHub-based chat bot.

 Here is how you configure it, in two steps.
-First, you grant read-only access to @0pdd in GitHub (either private or public repository)
+First, you grant access to @0pdd in GitHub (if your repository is private).

 Second, you add a webhook